Frequently askedQuestions

 Be on time but not too early

 What time you are expected at Schiphol differs per flight.
 Your airline will indicate in advance how far in advance you are expected.
 On the app of Schiphol you can see how busy it will be.
 Do not arrive hours earlier than what your airline advices, because then the security control or the check-in desk will not yet be open for your flight and you ensure that the lines are unnecessarily longer.
-For this reason, Schiphol currently only allows passengers to enter the departure hall who fly within 4 hours.

 Check in online for your flight